siryazy/Workit-landing-page/workit-landing-page/README-template.md

 # Frontend Mentor - Workit Landing Page Solution

 This is a solution to the [Workit landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu).
-This challenge is premium, and although I did not purchase it directly, I used it solely for learning and practice.

 ## Table of contents